Dr. CHEN Chia-Hung Assist/Prof

 Dr. Gao has nearly ten years of experience in animal experiments.
 He is currently interested in establishment of mouse xenograft model and single cell microfluidic for tumor biopsy analysis.

-Qiao Yingying received her B.S degree in Engineering in Jilin University China in 2014.
+Sun Guoyun received his B.Eng degree in Bioengineering in Zhejiang University China in 2016.